galaxyproject/galaxy-hub/src/events/gcc2019/training/index.md

 * database overview and best practices
 * running tools in containers
 * users and groups and quotas
-* storage management and using heterogeneous storage services"
+* storage management and using heterogeneous storage services

 **Prerequisites**
 * Knowledge and comfort with the Unix/Linux command line interface and a text editor